GitHubDanTheMan/mixitup_demo/README.md

 The demo can be seen on GitHub here: https://githubdantheman.github.io/mixitup_demo/

 The demo opens with nothing showing, which is exactly what I want.
+Also, I have the links opening in a new window.

 Is there anyone here who might know what is going on with the sorting and the links and how I might fix it?
 I am very inexperienced with HTML, CSS and Javascript.